We Need to Talk.

 I totally get that fear of shaking things up.
-You can manage these feelings as long as they don’t get any worse, right?
-Well, let me tell you something I know through both experience and professional education.
+Still, let me tell you something I know through both experience and professional education.
 These feelings will get worse if you don’t take care of them.
 But I can help!

 **The information on this website is purely educational and not to be used as therapy.
-While my post-grad job prospects are still in the air, if you think you might need a therapist, please check out BetterHelp!
-They have thousands of licensed therapists that you can meet with online for a fraction of the cost of in-person therapy.
+While I wait by the mailbox for my associate license, if you need a therapist, please check out BetterHelp!

-My name is Nicole, and I’m training to be a marriage and family therapist.
+My name is Nicole, and I have an M.S. in marriage and family therapy.

 A marriage and family therapist, at the core, is someone who is highly trained to examine the context of people’s lives.
 We look for patterns of behavior that cause these ruts, and help you make changes to get out of them.
 This type of focus is especially useful for couples and families, but the same methods can be applied to individuals.

 As you may have read on my homepage, our world is full of systems.
 You have an internal system, where a bunch of different parts all work together to form the wonderful, meaningful human being you are.
 Then, you may be in a couple system, with a significant other.
 In this case, each of you are parts making up the system of your relationship.
 The same goes for family systems, and community systems, and even societal systems, if you can believe that.
 In each case, the whole system is greater than the sum of it’s parts.
 That’s right.
 We naturally work in systems with others because it helps us be better than we could be on our own.

 Who Am I?